christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 "A consensus protocol enables a system of n asynchronous processes, some of which are faulty, to reach agreement." [@bracha1983resilient]

+"As already defined in ...
+A protocol is k-fault tolerant if in the presence of up to k faulty processes it reaches agreement with probability 1."

 "Each process starts with some initial value.
 At the conclusion of the protocol all the working nodes must agree on the same value. "

 - achieve overall system reliability in the presence of a number of faulty processes